GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
+> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts